 Fill in the gaps

 Once you have your key dates, you can use your content themes to fill in the gaps on your social media monthly plan.
 Seeing your content in front of you will help keep everything varied and interesting, so interaction on your channels won’t go stale.
-You can even leave notes within the calendar for yourself on ideas or draft content you might want to expand upon or explore at a later date.
+You can even leave notes within the calendar for yourself on ideas or draft content you might want to expand upon or explore at a later date when planning social posts again.

 However, remember that ad hoc content might be necessary for some occasions.
 Let’s be topical and assume you want to post about The World Cup; make some notes in your calendar about important fixture dates, but wait until later on to finalise your content to ensure your posts are relevant and exciting.